 I am originally from Berkeley, CA, and have cultivated a commitment to social justice and diversity, inspired by my upbringing there (I also served as a TA for multicultural and diversity courses throughout graduate school).

-My preferred pronouns are “she/her” and I identify as a white female.
-I am welcoming of however you identify and honor the intersectionality of identities.
-I am sensitive to the power and privilege that comes with different identities, like my being white, and to the oppression and systematic racism/homophobia/xenophobia/gender prejudice that exist in our country.
+My pronouns are “she/her” and I identify as a white, heterosexual female.
+I am welcoming of however you identify and honor the intersectionality of identities and that identity can also be fluid.
+I am sensitive to the power and privilege that comes with different identities, like my being white, and to the oppression and systematic racism/homophobia/xenophobia/transphobia/sexism/classism/prejudice that exist in our country.
 I endeavor to make a safe space for these issues to be explored and for clients to be supported in the effects these issues have on them.
 I am always learning how to be a better ally.

 I am also inspired by the sacred, spiritual, and existential aspects of life, have taught meditation and yoga, studied Gestalt Process during my year and a half working at at Esalen Institute (Big Sur, CA), and majored in Comparative Religion as an undergraduate (Vassar College, N.Y.).

 I draw on several somatic modalities to inform my offerings, including practices from: Hakomi, Somatic Experiencing ®, Sensorimotor Processing, Gestalt, Integrative Body Psychotherapy, Core Energetics, and Focusing.
 I also incorporate aspects of Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
 I integrate mindfulness, which is a common thread through all of these modalities.

 - I am a Licensed Professional Counselor in the state of Oregon.